Converg3nce/matic-docs/docs/staking/deploy-your-own-matic-testnet.md

 ```

-Update `~/.heimdalld/config/heimdall-config.toml` with the root contract addresses and RPC links.
+Update the file `~/.heimdalld/config/heimdall-config.toml` with the root contract addresses and RPC links.
 Also update the file `~/.heimdalld/config/genesis.json` with the correct heimdall `chain_id`.

 You can start heimdall and other associated services now using the link below!

-> You can view this post to understand how to run Matic's [Validator layer](https://docs.matic.network/staking/heimdall/run-heimdall)
+> Click here to understand how you can [Run Heimdall](../heimdall/run-heimdall)

-#### Step-4: Deploy BOR
+#### Step 4: Deploy Bor

 ```js